Co-dfns/MicroUI-APL/README.md

 except that we do not provide explicit `fenster_pixel` macros, since APL already provides these well enough.
 Additionally, you must ensure that the framebuffer you pass to fenster is of 32-bit integer type.

+## Known Issues

+* Currently, closing a fenster window on Windows can cause the entire APL system to close down.
+This is inconsistent however.